 While retirement is a phase of life we all look forward to, it’s common to approach it feeling unprepared.
 You should think about how you’d like to spend your retirement so you can set yourself up in advance.
-For most people, the government age pension won’t provide enough for the lifestyle they’ve been picturing.
+For most people, a government Age Pension income won’t provide enough for the lifestyle they’ve been picturing.

-Superannuation is designed to help you have the best retirement possible.
-There are options within super you should consider to ensure you can create the retirement you've worked hard for.
+Superannuation and retirement go hand in hand - there are options within super you should consider to ensure you can create the retirement you've worked hard for.

 Why retire with NGS?